garazdawi/erlang.github.io/_posts/2020-8-17-the-new-scalable-ets-ordered_set.md

 * *[More Scalable Ordered Set for ETS Using Adaptation][erlang_workshop] ([preprint][erlang_workshop_preprint]).
 In Thirteenth ACM SIGPLAN workshop on Erlang (2014).
 Konstantinos Sagonas and Kjell Winblad*

-It might also be interesting to look at the [author's Ph.D. thesis][kjell_phd_thesis] if you want to get more links to related work or want to know more about the motivation for concurrent data structures that adapt to contention.
+You can look directly at the [ETS CA tree source code][ets_ca_tree_code] if you are interested in specific implementation details.
+Finally, it might also be interesting to look at the [author's Ph.D. thesis][kjell_phd_thesis] if you want to get more links to related work or want to know more about the motivation for concurrent data structures that adapt to contention.

 ## Conclusion